zac-k/phase-ret-dl/README.md

 ### 'Use Multislice'

 Boolean.
 Whether to use the multislice method for image simulation.
 The projection approximation is still used to generate projected potentials used as the 'exact phase'.
+IMPORTANT: The multislice method is not currently working!
+I am working on it in my [phaseimaging](https://github.com/zac-k/phaseimaging) library.
+When it is complete, I will remove all the multislice code from this project and import the relevant functions from that library.

 ### 'Multislice Method'